The Truth About LinkedIn Premium: Is It Worth the Investment?

 When is the best time to subscribe to LinkedIn Premium?

 The best time to subscribe is when you are actively and urgently searching for a new role, especially if you are in a high-demand industry like tech or finance.
 A short-term subscription of one or two months during a concentrated job hunt can provide the best return on investment.
 If you are a passive job seeker or just casually browsing, the free version is likely sufficient.
-Always start with the free one-month trial to see if it works for you before committing.

 Can I get the benefits of Premium without paying?